cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-accessibility.md

 ### People Under 18

 Children and adolescents, under the age of 18, are legally not adults.
 Physiologically this is also true as their brains and bodies are not fully developed.
 For some, development may continue into the early 20s, but our data was confined by the US Census Bureau’s definition for adult, which is 18 years old.
 Many of the contaminants we studied are of concern in the under 18 group.

+**Lead**

 Lead is a well known poison.

 > The effects of lead exposure in children include, but are not limited to:
 >    * Lower IQ